 There is no intent to use the data from this survey for a research purpose.
 Should a researcher seek to access the data for a research purpose in the future, access to the data will only be granted following proof the research activity has been reviewed and approved by the ANU Human Research Ethics Committee.

 Your responses to the survey are anonymous.
 This means there is no way to link responses back to any individual.
 This also means that we are unable to withdraw your responses from the data after they have been submitted.

-Raw data will be stored securely and access will be restricted to Planning & Performance Measurement at ANU.
+Raw data will be stored securely and access will be restricted to the Planning and Service Performance team at ANU.

 Risks to participants

 The survey uses non-invasive questions to ask participants about their engagement in, and experiences of, various accommodation services.
 The risk to participants is assessed as low.
 However, if you are confronted by some aspect of the survey or experience distress after completing this survey, please seek support from the services listed below.

 While we evaluate the risk of this survey as being low to most individuals, the University appreciates that the participants surveyed have a diverse life experience, and some students may be sensitive to the topics surveyed.
 If there were elements of this survey that you find confronting, you may wish to seek support from some of the services listed below.